Blount-Slawson Young Artists Competition

 Tchaikovsky, Variations on a Rococo Theme, Op.
 33, Theme and Variations

-The 2016 Blount-Slawson Young Artists Competition is open to strings/winds/brass/percussion in the seventh through the twelfth grades residing in and attending school in the United States.
-Pianists are eligible to enter in next year's 2017 competition.
+The 2018 Blount-Slawson Young Artists Competition is open to strings/winds/brass/percussion in the seventh through the twelfth grades residing in and attending school in the United States and are current U.S citizens.
 Previous first place winners are not eligible to compete.
-The winner must be available for rehearsals on Sunday, April 24th and the scheduled April 25th, 2016 performance with the MSO.
+The winner must be available for rehearsals on Sunday, April 29th and the scheduled April 30th, 2018 performance with the MSO.

 Acceptable literature for the competition includes any one movement from any work in the standard concerto repertoire.
 Works associated with the student repertoire may be selected if they are original works.
 Transcriptions or arrangements are not acceptable unless transcribed by the original composer.
 Memorization is preferred but not required.
 All works must have orchestral parts available.
-Special permission is needed for complete concertos in a single movement.
-Please click the "Concerto Request Form" below and the MSO Administrative office will be in touch shortly.
+Special permission may be needed for complete concertos in a single movement that are longer than 10 minutes.
+For permission, please email BlountSlawsonCompetition@gmail.com, wait for response and then submit online application.

-The competition will be held on Saturday and Sunday, January 30 - January 31, 2016 at Huntingdon College in Montgomery, Alabama.
-Entrants will be notified by mail two-three weeks prior to the competition of their approximate performance time.
+The competition will be held on Saturday and Sunday, January 27 - January 28, 2018 at Huntingdon College in Montgomery, Alabama.
+Entrants will be notified by mail two weeks prior to the competition of their approximate performance time.

 The top entrants from Saturday's preliminary round of competition will compete on Sunday at 1:00 PM in a final round of competition which will be open to the public.
 The judges’ decision will be announced at the end of the competition.

 All entrants must perform with live accompaniment.
 Accompanists are the responsibility of each entrant.
-Entrants are strongly encouraged to bring their own accompanists.
 A very limited number of assigned accompanists are available and practice time is limited before the competition.
 Specific accompanists may not be requested by name and will be assigned by the discretion of the MSO administrative office.
-The fee for an assigned accompanist is $150 for the preliminary round and $50 should be paid directly to the accompanist for the final round.
-The $150 non-refundable preliminary round accompanist check must be mailed by December 4th, 2015 to process the need for an accompanist.
+The fee for an assigned accompanist is $150 for the preliminary round and $75 should be paid directly to the accompanist for the final round.
+The $150 non-refundable preliminary round accompanist check must be mailed by December 8th, 2017 to process the need for an accompanist.
 We do not take credit cards.
-Checks for accompanist fee should be mailed to the Montgomery Symphony Orchestra Att: Blount-Slawson Competition, P.O.
+Checks for accompanist fee should be mailed to the Montgomery Symphony Orchestra Attn: Blount-Slawson Competition, P.O.
 Box 1864-Montgomery, Alabama 36102

 Entrants must note on the application form any expected conflicts in scheduling their rehearsal or audition time.
 Once the rehearsal and audition times are set, it is nearly impossible to re-arrange them because of the number of competitors, venues, arranged accompanists, etc. Please make an effort to let us know on the application form if your schedule is not completely free.